 - Crafted answers to the dreaded interview questions

-- Elevator speech/45 second commercial (here’s how to create your’s)
+- Elevator pitch/45 second commercial (here’s how to create yours)

 - LinkedIn profile (here’s how to make your profile awesome)